-Obtain valuable insight into your strengths and exploitable weaknesses with a Red Team Consultancy.
+Obtain valuable insight into your strengths and exploitable weaknesses with a Red Teaming Services.

 Your network is only as secure as its most easily accessible machine or its weakest physical access control.
-Engaging in the Red Team consulting exercise helps you understand your strengths, vulnerabilities and how to stop your adversaries.
+Engaging in the Red Team services and exercises helps you understand your strengths, vulnerabilities and how to stop your adversaries.

 No two Red Team exercises are alike, but we do approach them all in a similar, reliable manner to minimize risk and maximize benefit.
-Our Red Team exercise is broken into the following phases:
+Our Red Teaming services are broken into the following phases:

 We work with you to determine your goals, objectives and scope of the Red Team.
 What we determine, together, in this phase will influence the rest of the engagement.
 Based on our collaboration, we research which known threat actor is most likely to target your organization, and build the engagement to emulate their Tactics, Techniques and Procedures (TTPs).